MoMenne/cs50x-stlouis/calendar/cs50/unit2-advanced-c/module4/materials/class3/README.md

 ### During Class

+1. Soft Skills Presentation by Leah Lorendo
-Office Hours: Continue working on [Problem Set 4](../problem-set).
+2. Office Hours: Continue working on [Problem Set 4](../problem-set).
 Instructors will be circulating to provide help.

 ### Homework
 1. You're ready for [Module 5](../../../module5)!
 The next step is to start work on the [Prep for Module 5 / Class 1](../../../module5/materials/class1-prep)